bobwithanx/jessicasmarquis.com/content/post/2018-10-21-boa-letter-markup.md

 ![null](/images/uploads/img_3099.png)

 **BLUE:** Although the author states he "can assure you" of it, the allegation that "the Left" - AKA, WCAs (woman's choice advocates) - is holed up in a dark place conjuring up "new ways to keep killing unborn babies" cannot be proven.
 This places the [burden of proof](https://yourlogicalfallacyis.com/burden-of-proof) on the ones against whom the claim is made, when it should actually be on the one making the claim.
 Also, this divisive language pits BOAs and WCAs as enemies, the latter devious and scheming to commit murder.
+This is a [black-or-white](https://yourlogicalfallacyis.com/black-or-white) fallacy, creating only two options when there is actually a broad spectrum between.

 The second blue circle continues this idea that "abortionists" are harboring "deepest, darkest secrets" in the aforementioned shadows.
 "Big Abortion," an inflammatory term that connotates an industry built to kill babies, links those who support women's choice with that type of business.
 The [ambiguity](https://yourlogicalfallacyis.com/ambiguity) regarding the types of secrets allows the reader's mind to fill in the blanks.
 Again, none of this has evidence to back up the claims.
 As such, it exists to anger, scare, and take action against a faceless nemesis.